Dr. William Bertozzi - Massachusetts Institute of Technology

 Sometime in 1962

 In his youth, Dr. William Bertozzi, an MIT professor who has long been a leader in experimental nuclear physics using beams of electrons, carried out an experiment in which he explored the relationship between the velocity of electrons and their kinetic energy by measurements over a range of accelerating voltages between 0.5 MeV and 15 MeV.
 The kinetic energy is measured using calorimetry and the velocity is measured by time-of-flight.
 This educational film, made in 1962, documents the experiment and shows that the electrons have a limiting speed equal to that of light, in agreement with Einstein's theory of relativity.

-The video is only available on Jefferson Lab's video server.
+Is the space above this area blank?
+If so, there may be a problem loading the embedded version of the video from YouTube.
+Either their server is having issues or your school is actively blocking access to YouTube.
+If this is the case, you may wish to try viewing this video using Jefferson Lab's video server.
 Clicking this link will open the video stream in a helper application (QuickTime Player, Windows Media Player, etc...).
 Be patient!
 It may take a few moments for the helper application to load, connect to the video server and begin playing.